 - 1. Clean filter element. - a.
-Wash the breather tubes(if equipped) and filter element in lukewarm water with a mild detergent. - b.
+Wash the filter element and breather tubes in lukewarm water with a mild detergent. - b.
 Synthetic element: Rinse filter element with clean water.
 The filter element is sufficiently clean when water running from the filter element appears clear. - Allow filter element to air dry or use low-pressure compressed air from the inside. - d.
 Paper/wire mesh element: Hold the filter element up to a strong light source.
 The element is sufficiently clean when light is uniformly visible through the media. - e.
 Replace the filter element if damaged or if filter media cannot be adequately cleaned.